chastell/suffragist/TUTORIAL.md

 Refresh the page and look into source code again.

-Coach: Talk about structure of the html document.
-Tell what 'yield' do
+Coach: Talk about structure of the HTML document.
+Explain what `yield` does.

 ## Hook the results view to actual results from the YAML file